Sometimes we just need some good freelance writing hacks to get our business moving.

 By making it easier to say no, it shows you respect them and their time, which makes it more likely they’ll say yes, or at least give you a response.

-Want more detail about this?
+Want more details about this?
 Check out “How to Get More People to Say Yes.”

 Do you know how much effort most people put into their freelance writing pitches?